TimHanewich/eScooter/readme.md

     - https://a.co/d/enad4n0
     - https://a.co/d/2DZnsPa
 - Hose Clamps
-    - [2.5" Clamps](https://a.co/d/6WDhVfk) are used for the motor mount on the bottom pole
+    - [2.5" Clamps](https://a.co/d/6WDhVfk) are used for the motor mount on the bottom pole *(they say KSI on the lock)*
-    - 2 hose clamps from Ford's Garage (I think shorter than 2.5"... maybe 1.5"?) are used to mount the gearbox to the mid-pole (verticall)
+    - 2 hose clamps from Ford's Garage (I think shorter than 2.5"... maybe 1.5"?) are used to mount the gearbox to the mid-pole (verticall) *(they say 304 on the lock)*

 ## VESC Challenges
 - Articles that seem to describe my problem